saagie/spark-or/README.md

 # SparkOR

+SparkOR (Spark Operational Research) is build on Apache Spark (https://github.com/apache/spark) in Scala and aims to solve optimization problems.
+It uses Spark 1.6.1 and Mllib 1.6.1 to distribute calculations.

-This library has been initiated by INSA Rouen's students for the company Creative Data (https://www.creativedata.fr/).
+This library has been initiated by INSA Rouen's students for the company Saagie (https://www.saagie.com/).

 ## Wiki
 The Wiki is accessible [here](https://github.com/saagie/spark-or/wiki).